 How does the matching process work?

 Both new mentor and protégés are asked to complete a profile form.
 This form is used for the matching process.
-We try our best to get an understanding of what each party is looking for in a mentoring relationship (remember, mentoring is a two-way road!) and match a protégé to a mentor based on interests and experiences.
+We try our best to get an understanding of what each party is looking for in a mentoring relationship (remember, mentoring is a two-way street!) and match a protégé to a mentor based on interests and experiences.
 Please note that the matching process is not an exact science and often can take some time in order to find the best match possible.
-If you have not gotten an e-mail from the program about your match, it only means that we are still actively and carefully identify the best match for you!
+If you do not immediately receive an e-mail from the program, it only means that we are continuing to actively and carefully identify the best match for you!

 What do I do once I am matched?